 - Summer Semester: April 15

-Software installation requests are processed as they are received with the highest priority given to requests that support academic programs.
+Software installation requests for classrooms and labs are processed as they are received, with the highest priority given to requests that support academic programs.

-Once installed, software will be tested to ensure that it functions on a system level and prints as expected.
+Once installed, the software will be tested to ensure that it functions on a system level and prints as expected.
 No further testing will be performed.
 Technical staff has limited experience with proprietary software programs and cannot test for proper functioning within a program.
 Faculty members are encouraged to test software on the computer in the classroom or lab environment in which it will be used.

 Maintenance windows are Sundays from 7 to 11 a.m. but may be extended to 2 p.m., if needed.
 If maintenance is required outside of these hours, it will be announced on the Alerts & Bulletins page.